Ange-Mukundente/alu-AirBnB_clone/README.md

 # alu-AirBnB_clone
-This isthe ALU project about AirBnB_clone and done by 2 people.
+This is the ALU project about AirBnB_clone and done by 2 people.